-- Chattanooga Lookouts/Chattanooga FC - If you enjoy watching baseball or soccer, catch a Lookouts or CFC game live.
-They are seasonal but don’t let it stop you from cheering for the home
+- Chattanooga Lookouts/Chattanooga FC—If you enjoy watching baseball or soccer, catch a Lookouts or CFC game live.
+They are seasonal, but don’t let that stop you from cheering for the home

 team from the stands at least once.

-- Bike Chattanooga - Interested in seeing the touristy sights downtown but worried you wouldn't get
+- Bike Chattanooga—Interested in seeing the touristy sights downtown but worried you wouldn't get (free)

 either way, you will not get bored in this museum.
 Grab a friend or two for a photo shoot with the artwork, including the ever famous